GammaTauAI/opentau/final_report.md

 #### Initial Tree Generation

-We have implemented a procedure that generates a code-block tree from a given program.
+We have implemented a procedure $M$ that generates a code-block tree from a given program.

 For instance, given this input: